TimMangan/App-Info/docs/Windows/ContinuumAnalytics/Anaconda/ReadMe.md

 # App-Info Document Anaconda

+This application is a Data Science app for things like Jupyter Notebooks.
+For ML applications and R Server.

 This is the high level file that describes the application summary.
 Additional documentation files may also be present to cover specific scenarios, such as repackaging into a specific format.

 ## Documentation for